 The worst primrose pest and the one that probably kills more primroses than any other through the Midwest is the spider mite (red spider).
 Because primrose leaves are close to the ground, it is difficult to contact these mites with the average dust or spray.
-Although malathion and aramite are effective if contact can be made with the mites, it is not always possible.
-These are the best materials available in most areas.
-A dust or spray such as malathion or aramite should start in May and continue through August with applications about every two weeks.
-It will help if the foliage can be raised to get the materials on the undersides of the leaves.
+The use of natural products to control mites is recommended.

 Slugs are always around primroses because they grow in the shade.
-Either prepared slug bait sold under various trade names or dust containing metaldehyde is satisfactory.
+Either prepared slug bait sold under various trade names.
 They should be used at least once a month starting with April and continuing through the season until fall freezing.
 Sow bugs may be controlled by dusting or spraying with chlordane.

 Now we are confronted with the problem of knowing what primroses to grow.
 In the past the English were considered as having the best primroses.
 But today it is interesting to know that in England the florists using primroses for cut flowers are growing not their own hybrids but those of our own Pacific Coast primrose specialists.
 They are hybrid Polyanthus.